albar965/littlenavmap-manual/en/INTRO.md

 Almost all dialogs, text labels and all information windows in _Little Navmap_ allow copy and paste.

-You can select the text using the mouse and then either use `Ctrl+C` or the context menu to copy it into the clipboard.
+You can select the text using the mouse and then either use `Ctrl+C` or the context menu to copy it to the clipboard.
 The information and simulator aircraft windows even support copying of formatted text including the icons.
 This can be helpful to report errors.

-The table views for the flight plan or airport/navaid search results allow copying of the results in CSV format into the clipboard which can be imported into a spreadsheet program like [_LibreOffice Calc_](https://www.libreoffice.org) or _Microsoft Excel_.
+The table views for the flight plan or airport/navaid search results allow copying of the results in CSV format to the clipboard which can be pasted into a spreadsheet program like [_LibreOffice Calc_](https://www.libreoffice.org) or _Microsoft Excel_.

 ### Translation and Locale {#translation-and-locale}